 It is useful to consider our patient’s experience with surgery.
 These are often called journeys and the narrative can often reassure patients and put into better perspective the appreciation of that process that the specialist may not be equipped to deliver in the discussion.
 Inevitably as hard as a clinician tries he or she cannot always convey the same degree of detail required, and all so often it is the small details that are left out.
 During 2019 a new book covering bunion surgery and three patient’s detailed experience will be published to include information that perhaps only patients see.
 It was not until I became a patient myself that having had foot surgery I understood these missing elements.

 Read more Factsheets on this website ConsultingFootPain covering bunions and surgery

-If this is your first time to ‘Footlocker’ thanks for signing-up.
-It’s free and over the next 12 months more information will be launched including a Spotlight on Bunions advice with sight of a new publication based on not one by several patient journeys.
-So please stay in touch and look out for free information as well.
+If this is your first time to ‘Footlocker’ thanks for signing up.
+Please stay in touch and look out for free information as well.

-Thanks for reading ‘Jo’s experience of bunion surgery’ published by David Tollafield
+Thanks for reading ‘Jo’s bunion surgery’ experience written by David Tollafield

 Adapted from Jo’s testimonial December 2013.

 David no longer practices and is a full time author writing under Busypencilcase Reflective Communications.
 Latest updated July 2020.
 The original article was re-published in 2018 from Jo Latimer’s testimonial (2013) with permission.